-Creating an Advanced Shipping Notice (ASN) ensures accurate and timely communication of shipment information.
-Follow the steps below through the ASN creation process with a focus on clarity, compliance, and operational efficiency.
+Creating an Advanced Shipping Notice (ASN) in Supplier One > Orders > PO management ensures accurate and timely communication of shipment information.
+This guide walks you through the ASN creation process with a focus on clarity, compliance, and operational efficiency.
+Each section is designed to be intuitive and task-focused, helping you to fill out your ASNs accurately and efficiently.

-The following sections are part of the ASN process, beginning with shipment and general details, and what to do once you’ve created your ASN labels.
+The following sections focus on an aspect of the ASN process, beginning with inputting important information regarding shipment and general details, and what to do once you’ve created your ASN labels.

-This includes required transportation and shipping information required to initiate the ASN such as carrier details, shipment dates, and other logistics-related data.
+This section covers the transportation and shipping information required to initiate the ASN.
+It’ll required you to include information like carrier details, shipment dates, and other logistics-related data.

 ASN creation is only available for Domestic POs.